Roiqk7/dotfiles/.github/INSTALLATION.md

 ```
 n
 ```
 5. Now you will see a lot of errors.
 Simply click though them and then type `:PackerSync`.
 This will update your neovim.
 Then type `:q` to leave and reopen neovim.
-May be neccesary to again type `:PackerSync` and also wait for other plugins to install what they need so do not close neovim right away.
+It may be necessary to again type `:PackerSync` and also wait for other plugins to install what they need so do not close neovim right away.

 # Thanks for installing my dotfiles!
 Now I highly recommend reading [this](https://github.com/Roiqk7/dotfiles/blob/main/README.md) for more information.